-There are two ways to reduce a set speed:
+To reduce a set speed:

-• Press and hold - until you get to the desired speed, then release the control.
-You can also use the - control to operate the Tap-Down function.
-Press and release - to decrease the vehicle set speed in small amounts by 1 mph (1.6 km/h).
+- Press and hold until you get to the desired speed, then release.
+You can also use to operate the tap-down function.
+Press and release to decrease the vehicle set speed in 1 mph (1.6 km/h) increments. - Press the brake pedal until the desired vehicle speed is reached, then press SET +.